raedbaff/World_Globe/README.md

 - ⚡ Dynamic arcs representing simulated network activity or attacks
 - 🎥 Interactive camera with orbit and zoom controls
-- 💡 Configurable materials, lighting, and animation speed The React Compiler is not enabled on this template because of its impact on dev & build performances.
-To add it, see [this documentation](https://react.dev/learn/react-compiler/installation).
+- 💡 Configurable materials, lighting, and animation speed

 ## 🧠 Tech Stack